By Kristine Cannon

 “That’s what makes a difference for me, the fact that we use this machine that’s churning the gelato fresh every day,” Stefano says.

 Hypnotizing to watch, the batch freezer folds velvety, creamy gelato fresh in-store every day.

 Currently, Luna’s GX8 flavors include the classics, like chocolate, strawberry, pistachio, coffee and coconut, as well as gianduia, a chocolate and hazelnut hybrid, and fior di latte, purely milk and cream.

-“We use the best milk in Arizona, period,” Stefano said.
+“We use the best milk in Arizona, period,” Stefano says.

 Stefano was so passionate about gelato, he attended Carpigiani Gelato University in 2009 to learn everything about making authentic gelato.

-“It’s a full course to learn the technique and the recipe — the balance between the sugar and the milk,” he said.
+“It’s a full course to learn the technique and the recipe—the balance between the sugar and the milk,” he says.
 “It was one of my passions to make gelato.”

 Luna’s eponymous signature flavor is inspired by stracciatella gelato, which consists of milk-based ice cream filled with irregular, yet fine chocolate shavings.

 Stefano’s twist is he adds pistachio, salt and caramel.